The Seven Transformations of Leadership: A Simple Summary

 Diplomats are the second lowest level of leaders.
 Their action logic results in leaders obeying group norms, looking to belong and consciously not rocking the boat.
 While this is a step up from the self orientation of optimists, there is still significant room for growth.

 While not useful in all situations, the collaborative tendencies of diplomats make them adept and helpful at bringing people together.
 They can become very effective at gluing teams together from a social perspective.
 It’s been estimated that about 12% of leaders are Diplomats.

 Experts are in the lower middle section of effectiveness.
 Their action logic results in leaders ruling on the basis of logic and rationality, depending on their expertise, or seeking other experts to learn from.
 They often focus on rational efficiency, perhaps at some cost.

-As a result of their focus, Experts tend to be excellent individual contributors, but their rather rules oriented approach means that they may not be great people leaders.
-Experts are thought to be the largest cohort of leaders from an action logic , comprising 38% of leaders.
+As a result of their focus, Experts tend to be excellent individual contributors, but their rules oriented approach means that they may not be great people leaders.
+Experts are thought to be the largest cohort of leaders from an action logic perspective.
+About 38% of leaders are Experts.